 - Use a rolling pin to flatten each ball up.

-- Heat up a non-stick frying pan, add about a half a teaspoon of oil, then cook the flatbreads on each side for about 2 minutes, or until cooked.
+- Heat up a non-stick frying pan on a medium heat, add about a half a teaspoon of oil, then cook the flatbreads on each side for 1-2 minutes, or until cooked.

 - Serve hot or cold.